 Products - Delivering Value

 First, some definitions.
 What do we mean by “Product”?
 For me, this is a very business-oriented term.
 Say you’re a dairy farm, your products might be milk, cheese, ice-cream.
-This maps to the Agile definiton of “Product” as a vehicle to deliver value; as in “Product Owner” - perhaps the cheesemaker in the dairy - the person who understands how applications impact their business and is ultimately responsible for deciding which software changes are built and released by a team.
+This maps to the Agile definition of “Product” as a vehicle to deliver value; as in “Product Owner” - perhaps the cheesemaker in the dairy - the person who understands how applications impact their business and is ultimately responsible for deciding which software changes are built and released by a team.
 And the important concepts behind product-oriented teams, for us software engineers, are twofold.

 One, there is the concept of funding.
 For a business to fund a product rather than a project implies no end date to the funding stream, which fits in much better with agile practices, for example we only plan in detail for the next sprint, and it supports the creation of long-lived teams which can become much more efficient at delivery.